Grow visibly thicker, fuller hair

 First, finasteride comes in oral form — that is, pills — and topical form.
 In addition to generic finasteride, you can find it sold under the brand names Propecia® or Proscar®.

 Oral finasteride is a hair loss treatment approved by the Food and Drug Administration (FDA) to treat androgenetic alopecia, also known as male pattern baldness or male pattern hair loss.
+In higher doses, it’s also used to treat benign prostatic hyperplasia (BPH), a noncancerous condition where the prostate gland becomes enlarged.

-Finasteride treats hair loss because it’s a type II 5alpha-reductase inhibitor, which means it helps block your body from converting the hormone testosterone to dihydrotestosterone (DHT).
+Finasteride treats hair loss because it’s a type II 5 alpha-reductase inhibitor, which means it helps block your body from converting the hormone testosterone to dihydrotestosterone (DHT).

 Finasteride is not an over-the-counter medication, so you’ll need a prescription from a healthcare professional.
 That said, it usually doesn’t require fancy testing or lots of visits, so it’s pretty simple to access if you have signs of male pattern baldness.